Justin01Wu/WebApp/jersey2/Api_tips.md

 	+ and will make JAVA code difficult because it is usually on JAVA object reflection, which need more useless Java Class.
 1. Restful API should be stateless, don’t save status into http session, better to use token, the token has user info
 1. Api should not return Response Java type
-	+ it will give a trouble on api doc and confuse developers
+	+ it will give a trouble on API doc and confuse developers
 	+ bad sample: DnfVFormatImportApi or commcatRatingApi
 1. API should not formatting data, bad sample: 123,456.000
 1. When a system has more than 100 apis, we worried about URL conflicts.